yoonkim/lstm-char-cnn/README.md

 A neural language model (NLM) built on character inputs only.
 The model employs a convolutional neural network (CNN) over character embeddings to use as inputs into an long short-term memory (LSTM) recurrent neural network language model (RNNLM).
+Also optionally passes the output from the CNN through a [Highway Network](http://arxiv.org/abs/1507.06228), which improves performance.

 Note: Code is messy/experimental.
 Cleaner (and faster) code coming.
-Paper will be posted on arXiv soon
+Paper will be posted on arXiv very soon.

-Most of the code is from Andrej Karpathy's character RNN implementation, available at https://github.com/karpathy/char-rnn
+Much of the base code is from Andrej Karpathy's excellent character RNN implementation, available at https://github.com/karpathy/char-rnn

 ### Requirements